List of former Metro Local routes: 67 – Montebello – Wilshire Center via East Olympic Bl and 8th St

-68 - Washington/Fairfax Transit Hub - Downtown LA - ELAC - Indiana Station - The Shops at Montebello via Washington Bl, Cesar E. Chavez Ave, 1st St, and Riggin St
+68 – Washington/Fairfax Transit Hub – Downtown LA – ELAC – Indiana Station – The Shops at Montebello via Washington Bl, Cesar E. Chavez Ave, 1st St, and Riggin St

-Line 68 was cancelled on June 27, 2021 as part of Metro's network restructuring through the NextGen Bus Plan.
+Line 68 was cancelled on June 27, 2021, as part of Metro's network restructuring through the NextGen Bus Plan.
 Line 70 was rerouted to replace service on E. Cesar E. Chavez Ave, while Line 106 replaced service on Riggin St east of Atlantic Bl to The Shops at Montebello.
 Line 68 used to operate as far west as Washington/Fairfax Transit Hub, but service was cut back to Downtown LA in December 2007 when Line 35 replaced service on Washington Bl.
 At one point between 2012 and 2016, Line 68 had a weekday short line trip extension from ELAC to Indiana L Line (now part of E Line) Station via 1st St until this branch was replaced by Line 106 (now Line 74).

 Line 68 was featured briefly in the music video for Vanessa Carlton's 2002 song "A Thousand Miles".

-71 - Downtown LA - LA General Medical Hospital - Cal State LA via Wabash Ave and Marengo St
+71 – Downtown LA – LA General Medical Hospital – Cal State LA via Wabash Ave and Marengo St

-Line 71 was cancelled on June 2021 as part of Metro's network restructuring through the NextGen Bus Plan.
+Line 71 was cancelled on June 26, 2021, as part of Metro's network restructuring through the NextGen Bus Plan.
 Line 106 (now Line 74) was rerouted to replace the majority of Line 71's route east of Union Station, with alternative service into Downtown LA being provided by Lines 70, 76, and 78.

-79 - Downtown LA - Arcadia via Mission Rd and Huntington Dr
+79 – Downtown LA – Arcadia via Mission Rd and Huntington Dr

-Line 79 was cancelled in December 2021 as part of Metro's network restructuring through the NextGen Bus Plan.
-Service east of Rose Hill Transit Center to Arcadia was retained and renumbered to Line 179, with service to Downtown LA being merged into Line 78.
+Line 79 was cancelled on December 19, 2021, as part of Metro's network restructuring through the NextGen Bus Plan.
+Service east of Rose Hill Transit Center to Arcadia L Line Station (now A Line). was retained and renumbered to Line 179, with service to Downtown LA being merged into Line 78.

-83 - Downtown LA - Eagle Rock via Pasadena Ave and York Bl
+83 – Downtown LA – Eagle Rock via Pasadena Ave and York Bl

-Line 83 was cancelled on June 27, 2021 as part of Metro's network restructuring through the NextGen Bus Plan.
+Line 83 was cancelled on June 27, 2021, as part of Metro's network restructuring through the NextGen Bus Plan.
 Line 182 replaced service on York Bl.
 Lines 45, 81, and 251, and the Metro A Line provide alternate service on some portions of the former route.
 Metro Micro also operates in part of Line 83's former service area.

-84 - Downtown LA - Eagle Rock Plaza via Cypress Ave and Eagle Rock Bl
+84 – Downtown LA – Eagle Rock Plaza via Cypress Ave and Eagle Rock Bl

-Line 84 was merged into Line 28 in June 2014, with service on the former Line 84 segment later replaced by an extension of Line 251 in June 27, 2021.
+Line 84 was merged into Line 28 in June 2014, with service on the former Line 84 segment later replaced by an extension of Line 251 on June 27, 2021.

-85 - Downtown LA - Glendale College via Cypress Ave, Eagle Rock Bl, and Verdugo Rd
+85 – Downtown LA – Glendale College via Cypress Ave, Eagle Rock Bl, and Verdugo Rd

 Line 85 service south of Glassell Park was cancelled in December 2006.
 This portion of the route was duplicated with Lines 83 (later went defunct in June 2021) and 84 (later Line 28, now Line 251).
 The remainder of the route was renumbered to Line 685 (this line was then cancelled in June 2021 in favor of Metro Micro).